zi-xiao-li/zi-xiao-li.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!

-I recently completed my work as a Research Assistant at the College of Ocean and Earth Sciences, Xiamen University, where I focused on climate and ocean-atmosphere dynamics.
+I recently completed my work as a Research Assistant at the College of Ocean and Earth Sciences, Xiamen University, where I focused on xxx.
 I am now preparing my applications for PhD programs starting in Fall 2026.

-My primary research interests lie in tropical climate dynamics, numerical modelling, and large-scale air–sea interaction, with a particular emphasis on multiscale processes in the Indo-Pacific region.
+My primary research interests lie in tropical climate dynamics and numerical modelling, with a particular emphasis on multiscale processes in the Indo-Pacific region.